WagnerJust/vscode-copilot-templates/README.md

 # VSCode Copilot Extention Template

-This repository contains a template for creating custom code assist agentsfor your VSCode Copilot Extention.
+This repository contains templates for creating custom code assist agents for your VSCode Copilot Extention.

 ## Setup